-1. Time of Elections
+Elections Time of Elections

-Election of members of the Faculty Senate for the next academic year is to be held no later than April 1.
+Election of members of the Faculty Senate for the next academic year is to be conducted no later than April 1.
 Properly elected members shall assume office at the conclusion of the spring term.

-- 2. Conduct of Elections - a.
-Regular
+Conduct of Elections

+1. Regular

-The Election Committee selected by the Faculty Senate and chaired by the Past Chair shall supervise the election of faculty senators.
-Ballots shall be circulated to all faculty members: ballots may be returned by mail to the Election Committee.
+The election of faculty senators shall be supervised by the Election Committee selected by the Faculty Senate and chaired by the Past Chair.
+Ballots shall be circulated to all faculty members; ballots may be returned by mail to the Election Committee.
 Voting also shall be by secret ballot at a time and place designated on two consecutive days.
 The Election Committee will supervise the balloting and certify eligibility of each voter.
 Votes for qualified write-in candidates will be counted.
 Votes will be tallied by the Election Committee and approved by the Faculty Senate.
 The results shall be made known to the faculty as soon as possible.

-b.
-Run-off elections
+2. Run-off Elections